UBS India investment banking head resigns

 UBS's head of India operations, Manisha Girotra, resigned in November of last year.
 The bank appointed Aashish Kamat, who was its chairman of financial institutions coverage in Asia Pacific, to replace her as chief executive for India.

-The Zurich-based bank's India equity capital markets head, Purvesh Shah, also left the bank last year to join British bank Barclays.
+The Zurich-based bank's India equity capital markets head, Purvesh Shah, also left the bank last year to join British bank Barclays (BARC.L).